Skip to main content

 What Self-Managed Boards Need

 Three things: fund accounting that enforces operating/reserve separation, communication tools for homeowner engagement, and compliance tracking for reserve requirements.
 Most platforms offer one of these.
-BoardStack was built to cover all three, starting at $20/month.
+BoardStack was built to cover all three, starting at $14.50/month billed annually with LAUNCH50.

 HOA Software for Self-Managed Communities